 - Flexible Pricing

-This facilitates robust product traceability functionality in order to keep records of which customers received specific groups of items or shipments.
+Lot tracking facilitates robust product traceability in order to keep records of which customers received specific groups of items or shipments.
 The supplier and the date that items were purchased are also referenced, allowing managers to track an individual group of products throughout the supply chain, ultimately from supplier to end customer.
 This functionality is especially important to food distributors as it is a key competency in achieving FDA/ISO/CFIA compliance.
 Many companies in the food distribution industry rely on lot tracking to track internal and external lot numbers, manage best before and expiry dates, as well as simplify product recalls and warnings in case of an emergency.

 Landed Cost Tracking